 General Statement: CUC expects faculty to be reasonably accessible to students.
 The expectation of reasonable accessibility does not mean 24/7 access of faculty to students.
-However, it does mean that students receive quality feedback on course submissions within a reasonable time frame (7 working)
+However, it does mean that students receive quality feedback on course submissions within a reasonable time frame (7 working days) and responses to questions in discussion threads and email correspondence.